ShreyashSingh1/Memish/readme.md

 ### 4. Prompt to Template Meme
 Let the trends guide your meme creation!
-- **Trending Template Selection**: Simply provide a text prompt, and Dopameme will pick the most trending photo template to craft your meme.
+- **Trending Template Selection**: Simply provide a text prompt, and Memish will pick the most trending photo template to craft your meme.

 ## Core DAO Integration

-Dopameme is built on **Core DAO**, bringing decentralized features to the platform:
+Memish is built on **Core DAO**, bringing decentralized features to the platform:

 - **Tipping System**: Users can tip other users for sharing and liking memes.
 This feature incentivizes creativity and engagement within the community.
-- **Dynamic Wallets**: Dopameme uses dynamic wallets to facilitate seamless transactions.
+- **Dynamic Wallets**: Memish uses dynamic wallets to facilitate seamless transactions.
 Every user gets a wallet that can be used for tipping and receiving tips, all powered by Core DAO.

 ## Login/Signup with Anon Aadhaar

-Dopameme offers a unique and secure way to access the platform using **Anon Aadhaar**.
+Memish offers a unique and secure way to access the platform using **Anon Aadhaar**.
 This feature allows users to maintain their privacy while enjoying all the functionalities of the platform.

-- **Anon Aadhaar Integration**: Users can sign up or log in to Dopameme using their Aadhaar number, which will be anonymized to ensure privacy.
+- **Anon Aadhaar Integration**: Users can sign up or log in to Memish using their Aadhaar number, which will be anonymized to ensure privacy.
 - **Secure and Private**: The integration with Aadhaar is designed to provide a secure and private experience, ensuring that your identity remains protected while you create and share memes.

 ## Images

-Here are some screenshots of Dopameme in action:
+Here are some screenshots of Memish in action:

 ![Photo to Meme](https://i.imgur.com/Od25Pft.jpeg)
 *The Photo to Meme feature in action.*